 Visit Baguio Cathedral

 Our Lady of Atonement Cathedral or simply the Baguio Cathedral is one of the top tourist spots in Baguio City.
 This iconic pink Cathedral is perched on a hill atop the city.
 It’s situated in Cathedral Loop adjacent to the famous Session Road.
-From the Baguio Cathedral, you can continue exploring the city by walking towards Burnham Park.
+From the Baguio Cathedral, you can continue exploring the city by walking toward Burnham Park.

 Burnham Park is the patch of green at the heart of Baguio City.
 It serves as the central recreation area of the city where people can walk, relax, or ride a boat in the lake.